IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 - Check what method being dispatched when you execute .....
 - add the argument to be also string

 # Mutating vs non-mutating functions
-By convention, functions followed by the exclamation mark symbol (!) after their contents and functions lacking ! do not.
+By convention, functions followed by the exclamation mark symbol (!) can mutate its inputs.
+Any function can mutate its inputs, but so that it is clear that it is doing so, we suffix it with a **!**

 For example let's use the sort function to sort a list of values
 ```matlab